-Urban Raptor Monitoring Initiative
+Urban Raptor Project

 Project Overview

-Using study sites in areas ranging from urban to rural will allow us to see how factors like habitat structure, human disturbance, and even socioeconomic status relate to raptor land use and population dynamics.
+Using study sites in areas ranging from urban to rural will allow us to see how factors like habitat structure, human disturbance, and even socioeconomic trends relate to raptor land use and population dynamics.

-This long-term project will involve citizen science, partnerships with private land owners, and collaboration among conservation organizations and state agencies.
+This long-term project will involve citizen science, partnerships with public and private land owners, and collaboration among conservation organizations and state agencies.
 It will inform raptor management and conservation needs in regions with high human inputs.

 Study Species

-This will includes species like:
+This will include species like:

-Barred Owl (Strix varia)
+• Barred Owl (Strix varia)

-Great Horned Owl (Bubo virginianus)
+• Great Horned Owl (Bubo virginianus)

-American Kestrel (Falco sparverius)
+• American Kestrel (Falco sparverius)

-Red-shouldered Hawk (Buteo lineatus)
+• Red-shouldered Hawk (Buteo lineatus)

-Red-tailed Hawk (Buteo jamaicensis)
+• Red-tailed Hawk (Buteo jamaicensis)

-Cooper’s Hawk (Accipiter cooperi)
+• Cooper’s Hawk (Accipiter cooperi)

-Mississippi Kite (Ictinia mississippiensis)
+• Mississippi Kite (Ictinia mississippiensis)

 to top